ucfcbb/GINClus/README.md

 ```

 **_Input:_** GINClus takes the locations of known RNA motifs and RNA motif candidates (loop regions) as input from two separate input files inside the [data](data/) folder.
-Theses locations are expected to be in PDB index, but it can be changed into FASTA index by setting the "-idt" parameter to "fasta".
+These locations are expected to be in PDB index, but it can be changed into FASTA index by setting the "-idt" parameter to "fasta".
 1. __Train_motif_location_input:__ contains the locations of RNA motifs used for training.
 These locations can be collected from PDB files.
 Each line in the input file starts with the family name, followed by RNA motif locations.
 The motif locations are provided using the format 'PDBID_CHAIN:locations'.
 Example motif location: '4LCK_B:66-71', '1U9S_A:61-64_86-87', '4RGE_C:10-13_24-25_40-43'.
 Example input files: 'Train_motif_location_IL_input_PDB.csv', 'Train_motif_location_HL_input_PDB.csv'.
 2. __Unknown_motif_location_input:__ contains the locations of RNA motif candidates.
 Uses the similar format as the file Train_motif_location_input files.
 Example input files: 'Unknown_motif_location_IL_input_PDB.csv', 'Unknown_motif_location_HL_input_PDB.csv'.

 **_Optional Input File:_** The optional input file example can be found inside the [data](data/) folder.
 __Train_Validate_Test_data_list.csv:__ To manually define the locations of motifs that should be used for training, validation and testing, use this input file.
 The first section of the file contains the locations of the training motifs, the second section contains the locations of the validation motifs and the third section contains the locations of the testing motifs.